SS Edmund Fitzgerald: Memorials

-The day after the wreck, Mariners' Church in Detroit rang its bell 29 times; once for each life lost.
+The day after the wreck, Mariners' Church in Detroit rang its bell 29 times, once for each life lost.
 The church continued to hold an annual memorial, reading the names of the crewmen and ringing the church bell, until 2006 when the church broadened its memorial ceremony to commemorate all lives lost on the Great Lakes.
+After the death of singer Gordon Lightfoot on May 1, 2023, the church bell was ceremonially rung 29 times in memory of the crew, plus an additional ring in memory of Lightfoot who committed their deaths to posterity.

 The ship's bell was recovered from the wreck on July 4, 1995.
 A replica engraved with the names of the 29 sailors who died replaced the original on the wreck.
 A legal document signed by 46 relatives of the deceased, officials of the Mariners' Church of Detroit and the Great Lakes Shipwreck Historic Society (GLSHS) "donated the custodian and conservatorship" of the bell to the GLSHS "to be incorporated in a permanent memorial at Whitefish Point, Michigan, to honor the memory of the 29 men of the SS Edmund Fitzgerald."
 The terms of the legal agreement made the GLSHS responsible for maintaining the bell, and forbade it from selling or moving the bell or using it for commercial purposes.
 It provided for transferring the bell to the Mariners' Church of Detroit if the terms were violated.